 Anxiety is something we all have, causing us to protect ourselves from dangerous situations and assess risks with clarity.
 However, in some people – including children and adults – anxiety is present even when the situation does not require it.
 It causes one to be permanently on guard, waiting for something bad to happen or avoiding certain situations out of worry or fear.
+Below we discuss how you can overcome anxiety with and without medication so you can feel at ease.

 The anxious state can be triggered by situations in which one feels uncomfortable or uncertain, such as going to the doctor, starting a new job or meeting new people.
 It can be restricted to specific situations or turn into a generalized disorder, affecting the overall quality of life.
 If you know a person who suffers from anxiety, there are several ways in which you can offer help.